 Once you use a television commercial to establish your brand, for example, you can create a continuation video series using the same themes and characters and run a web series on YouTube or some other platform.

 The very first step, before you come up with your video content, is to think about the message you want to portray.
-The reason why an emotional story works so well is because the whole point of it is to convey a simple message.
+The reason why an emotional story works so well is that the whole point of it is to convey a simple message.
 You are therefore going to have to refine your message so that it is concise and short.

 It’s admittedly easier said than done to identify your message.
 You will have to intimately understand your brand and what it means to your consumers.
 What is it to them?
 Does it inspire them to want more?
 Do they see your products as affordable and convenient?
 Does it extoll the values of family and togetherness in them?